qqqlab/madflight-docs/docs/Board-RP2040.md

 #### Serial

-madflight uses a custom high performance SerialIRQ library.
+_madflight_ uses a custom high performance SerialIRQ library, because the default Arduino Serial transmitter blocks after sending a couple bytes.
+Something we don't want.

-#### madflight for RP2040
+#### Dual Core Usage

-madflight for RP2040 uses FreeRTOS and executes the 1000Hz IMU loop on the second core, which is 80% loaded at default 133MHz CPU speed.
-You can overclock the CPU to get some more headroom.
+_madflight_ uses FreeRTOS and executes the 1000Hz IMU loop on the second core.
+The first core is used for the other sensors.

-#### madflight for RP2350